-The Master of Arts in Psychology Science is a two-year program designed to prepare students for doctoral programs or employment in research and/or academic-related settings by delving deeper into four core psychological domains:
+The Master of Arts in Psychology Science is a two-year program designed to prepare students for doctoral programs or employment in research and/or academic-related settings by delving deeper into core psychological domains:

 And by providing extensive training in Research Methods and Statistics.